 Of course, some of our artists like to change their website design and tweak the wording of the message before posting it.
-Helen White chose to do that on her site:

-FYI, I really love the crisp colors and clean look of her entire portfolio. . . choosing blue for the “join” button really makes it stand out while still looking extremely cohesive with the rest of her page.
+FYI, I really love the crisp colors and clean look of Helen’s entire portfolio. . . choosing blue for the “join” button really makes it stand out while still looking extremely cohesive with the rest of her page.

 In the end, however you promote your email list is fine—if you do it in the sidebar, the top of the website, or in person, what’s important is that you’re conversing, building relationships, and growing your list.